doing-science-to-stuff/ndt/aws/README.md

 ```
 **Note: This will take a surprisingly long time (approximately 5-10 minutes).**

-Verify thet cluster exists, by listing the current clusters *(optional)*:
+Verify that the cluster exists, by listing the current clusters *(optional)*:
 ```text
 $ pcluster list
 ```